 Listening to people speak French without any visual cues can be one of the hardest skills to pick up as a language learner.
-Podcasts come in all levels, from short bursts of French followed by English explanations, to full-on history lectures and news, there’s something out there for your level.
-Don’t worry about not catching every single word, many podcasts have transcripts available that you can review.
+Podcasts come in all levels, from short bursts of French followed by English explanations, to full-on history lectures and news.
+There’s something out there for your level.
+Don’t worry about not catching every single word, many French podcasts have free transcripts available that you can review.
 If you’re finding the host speaks too quickly, don’t forget most podcast apps let you adjust the speed of the playback.
 It does stretch out some sounds, but it can make the difference between keeping up and getting entirely lost.
 In this article, we will introduce you to the best free podcasts for learning French.

 If you’re finding these short podcasts hard to get into, try Hugo’s popular intermediate level podcasts.
-At 30-40 minutes each, these podcasts are nothing but listening comprehension, with Hugo holding forth on various subjects inspired by the news or discussions of French history and culture.
-There’s no breakdown of grammar or explanations of vocabulary here, just Hugo chatting in clear, enunciated French for a full half hour.
+At 30-40 minutes each, they are nothing but listening comprehension, with Hugo holding forth on various subjects inspired by the news or discussions of French history and culture.
+There’s no breakdown of grammar or explanations of vocabulary here, just Hugo chatting in clear, enunciated French for a full half-hour.
 You can find transcripts for each episode on his site by registering for his email newsletter.

 This history podcast from French radio station Europe 1 is not specifically for language learners, but I find host Jean des Cars easy to listen to, and the dramatic storytelling very engaging.
 You can find the transcripts on the Europe 1 site, if you find it easier to follow along with the text as you listen.
 Des Cars focuses on monarchs and castles in his podcast, but fills in the story with plenty of historical context.
 He includes a bibliography at the end of the transcript if you’d like to learn more.
 Definitely on the intermediate to advanced end of the listening spectrum, these podcasts are so fascinating, it’s worth working through an episode even if you find it challenging.